HomeServices | Products

 Citizen Corps (last accessed 01/24/08).

-Lessons Learned Information Sharing ñ a wealth of emergency planning information, which includes disability issues, incident management, training and exercises, public communications, community preparedness, private sector, critical infrastructure.
-Must first register for a log in name and password, last accessed 02/4/08
+Lessons Learned Information Sharing - Department of Homeland Security/Federal Emergency Management Agency program.
+LLIS.gov serves as the national, online network of lessons learned, best practices, and innovative ideas for the emergency management and homeland security communities.LLIS.gov provides federal, state, and local responders and emergency managers with information on planning, training, and operational practices across homeland security functional areas.
+A wealth of emergency planning information, which includes disability issues, incident management, training and exercises, public communications, community preparedness, private sector, critical infrastructure.
+Must first register for a log in name and password. (last accessed 07.24.11)

 Blue line